pedro-leitao/pedro-leitao.github.io/pages/experiments.rst

 .. link:
 .. description: A list of personal experiments.

 Personal experiments on various topics, which might be useful for a broader audience.
+If you find it useful in any way, feel free but in no way oblidged to link back to it.

 - `A learning model to classify sentiment in financial sentences - Part I <link://slug/sentiment-classification-partI>`_